 Grants for private landlords

-providing adequate kitchen, bathroom and/or amenities as required within a licensed HMO
+- provide adequate kitchen, bathroom and/or amenities as required within a licensable HMO

-providing 270mm loft insulation and cavity wall insulation (where appropriate).
+- provide 270mm loft insulation and cavity wall insulation (where appropriate)

-a member of the London Landlord Accreditation Scheme or a recognised landlord association
+- a member of the London Landlord Accreditation Scheme (LLAS) or a recognised landlord association

-renting or intending to the rent the property to someone who is not a member of your family.
+- renting or intending to rent the property to someone who is not a member of their family

 How to apply